-I was struck by the challenge set out by Christina Figureres, UN Climate Negotiator, in “The Future We Choose”– that to reach net zero by 2050, we all need to half our net greenhouse gas emissions by 2030.
+I was struck by the challenge set out by Christina Figureres, UN Climate Negotiator, in “The Future We Choose”– that to reach net zero by 2050, we all need to halve our net greenhouse gas emissions by 2030.
 So, how could our fairly normal UK household achieve such a radical reduction?

 Our guest blog this week is written by Lizzie Insall – who is a St Albans resident who loves the outdoors and cares about the climate.
 She lives with her husband and two young children.